b-lukaszuk/RJ_BS_eng/contents/why_julia.md

 # Why Julia {#sec:why_julia}

-Before we jump into statistics I think we need to explain why do we use [Julia](https://julialang.org/) and not, e.g. [Python](https://www.python.org/) or [R](https://www.r-project.org/).
+Before we jump into statistics I think we need to explain why should we use [Julia](https://julialang.org/) and not, e.g. [Python](https://www.python.org/) or [R](https://www.r-project.org/).